Gunzter/msp430-gcc-4.7.3/README.md

  - x64 based linux machines

 Installation Instructions:
- - Extract the tar in a location: example (/opt/compilers/mspgcc-4.7.3/)
+ - Extract the tar (tar xfj mspgcc-4.7.3.tar.bz2) in a location: example (/opt/compilers/mspgcc-4.7.3/)
  - Add the location of extracted binary file path (/opt/compilers/mspgcc-4.7.3/MSP430/bin/) path to your systems' enviroment $PATH
  - edit $HOME/.bashrc and add the following line at the end of the file.
     - export PATH=$PATH:/opt/compilers/mspgcc-4.7.3/bin